matteof04/ComicManager/README.md

 ###### NOTE: Only the Kobo Forma has been tested

 ## Usage
-Currently, ComicManager is available only as a CLI software.
+If ComicManager is started without arguments, it start the GUI.
+If you don't want to use GUI, CLI is available with the following parameters:
 ```
 Usage: ComicManager options_list
 Options: